Bot

 and pictureUrl

-fields are optional and useful for UI or debugging purposes but are not required for bot functionality.
+fields are optional and useful for UI or debugging purposes but aren’t required for bot functionality.

 Event